chbrown/filesequence/README.rst

 File sequences
 --------------

-A ``FileSequence`` allows you writing to multiple files using standard Python file descriptor read / write functionality.
+A ``FileSequence`` allows you to write to multiple files using standard Python file descriptor read / write functionality.

 You specify the file size limit and naming scheme when opening the